 With rich coconut and cocoa flavors, this creamy homemade pudding is simple to whip up even if the kids are underfoot.
 It’s less sweet than many conventional pudding recipes and will really satisfy a craving for dessert—yours and your little one’s!

-Cocoa Coconut Pudding
+Homemade Chocolate Coconut Pudding

 This super simple pudding recipe is creamy, intense, and rich.
 A little will satisfy, so serve a small portion or offer as a dip for fruit.
-It’s a somewhat less intense version of this one from Chocolate Covered Katie.

-- 1 can full fat coconut milk, chilled overnight in the fridge
+- 1 can full fat coconut milk, chilled overnight in the fridge if possible

 - 1/4 cup cocoa powder